aeternity/hyperchains-whitepaper/glossary.md

 ### Delegator
 Wallet/account that deposits tokens into staking contract on behalf of validator in order to increase the stake.
 Does not run a node or have further interaction with CC or PC.

+## Actions & Events

 ### Stake
 The amount of tokens deposited by delegators representing the selection weight of the validator to be chosen as a leader.

-### Staking Contract
+### Leader Election
-Contract used by validator to represent the validator's stake, the ID and stake amount of delegators, and contains the functions for withdrawal of rewards.
+The weighted random selection of leader from among eligible validators based on the amount to tokens staked in a staking contract.

 ### Block Reward
 Tokens minted and/or transferred to staking contract to reward successful block production.

 ### Pinning Reward
 Tokens minted and/or transferred to staking contract to reward successful pinning operation.
+### Halting
+A situation when no more blocks are produced (due to all stakers being inactive).
+This creates a problem for the HC creator to recover the HC and resume the block production.
+Some possible solutions are proposed.

+### Termination
+Willful end of a hyperchain

+## On-Chain Protocol Components

-### Leader Election
+### Staking Contract
-The weighted random selection of leader from among eligible validators based on the amount to tokens staked in a staking contract.
+Contract used by validator to represent the validator's stake, the ID and stake amount of delegators, and contains the functions for withdrawal of rewards.

 ### Leader Election Contract
 Election rules defined at contract level (as opposed to consensus level).
 Likely not part of v1.0.